-Have you ever noticed that Jesus never said the word “grace”?
 Doesn’t this strike you as odd?
 After all, grace and truth came through Jesus Christ.
-Jesus is supposed to be Grace personified.
-So why didn’t He talk about it?
-The word “grace” appears just four times in the four gospels and not once does Jesus say it.
+Jesus is grace personified.
+So why didn’t he talk about it?
+The word “grace” appears just four times in the gospels and not once does Jesus say it.
 In contrast, the word “law” appears hundreds of times, often in connection with Jesus’ preaching.
 Paul dedicated his life to preaching the gospel of grace, but Jesus was the greatest law preacher of all time.

 How did Jesus reveal grace?

 1. By showing up!

 Do not be afraid.
 I bring you good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; he is Christ the Lord… Glory to God in the highest, and on earth peace to men on whom his favor rests.
 (Luke 2:10-11, 14)

 I have heard people preach this verse as though God was selective with his favor.
 “Maybe his favor rests on you, maybe it doesn’t.
 You’d better behave yourself and hope for the best.”
 But the angel brought good news of great joy that was for “all the people.”
 Are you people?
 Then God’s favor rests on you!

 What does the favor of God look like?
 It looks exactly like Jesus.
 God’s favor and God’s Savior are synonymous.
 In every Old Testament mention of promised Savior, we get a hint of grace.
 Then on the night of his birth we get a shout.
 “Peace has come to earth!”
 As Mary discovered and we’re still learning, we are highly favored.
 How so?
 Because the Lord is with us.
 He is not against us; he is for us and with us.
 You cannot have the Lord and be anything other than highly favored.
 He is a magnet to his own favor.

 2. By proclaiming the acceptable year of the Lord